rdmarsh/elm/README.md

 ## Configuration

 > In a hurry?
-Put your credentials in `~/.elm/config.ini` and secure permissions
+Put your credentials in `~/.elm/config.ini` and secure
+> permissions.
+See `config.example.ini` for details.

 You don't need a config file, but to prevent passing values on the command line to hide them from a process list you can create a file in (default)